uelski/4705_final/README.md

 - Table name: table_01
 - Partition key: "timestamp" type = String

-Now you should have all of the necessary tools installed on your EC2 instance to run the applications.
+Now you should have all of the necessary tools installed on your EC2 instances to run the applications.
-- IMPORTANT: You will need to create files for the API and CLIENT applications within your EC2 instance before running them:
+- IMPORTANT: You will need to create files for the API and CLIENT applications within your EC2 instances before running them:
     - API:
     ```
     touch secrets.json